-The new regulations will be in full effect from 20 May 2017 after which only products that are compliant will be able to be sold.
+The new regulations have been in full effect from 20 May 2017 so only products that are compliant are able to be sold.

 The TRPRs also set out new packaging and labelling requirements, as well as placing limits on advertising.